Enter the Secret Realm

 The Violinist.
 Ancestor of Music.
 She appears in Magic Invitation and in the Apprentice Mage books.
 Sworn to protect the Realm, her music heals.

-My heroes—advisors, teachers, good friends—inspired the magic wizards.
+My heroes—advisors, teachers, and good friends—inspired the magic wizards, the Keepers, and the Legends of the Secret Realm.

 The toxic ones?